 As a self storage owner, you’ll use your gate access system and facility management software every single day.
 Make sure your facility management software integrates seamlessly with all the major gate access providers to save you time, money, and hassle.
 You do not want to be updating tenant profiles with gate information and restricting gate access to delinquent tenants manually - it’ll take you hours every week!
 Automate the process by choosing a gate access system that integrates with your facility management software - this way, every time a new customer rents a unit online or at your facility’s on-site kiosk, they’ll receive a ready-to-use, custom gate code allowing them to move-in immediately.

 The takeaway: Integrating your gate access system with your facility management software makes gate access ultra-convenient for both customers and managers.
 Don’t skip this crucial step!

 Last but certainly not least, talk to customers to gauge how they’re feeling.
 If you’re an existing facility looking to renovate and upgrade your gate access or security features, ask current tenants how they think things could be improved, and how safe they feel accessing the facility after dark.
 You might be surprised to find out that your motion sensor lights turn off too quickly, leaving tenants in the dark as they’re accessing their unit, or that your door alarms are too sensitive, startling tenants when they try to unlock their unit door.
 Whatever the issue may be, address it immediately.
 If one tenant is feeling unsafe or annoyed by inconvenient security issues, you can bet more tenants are feeling the same way.

 Thanks for reading!
-If you liked this article, you may also like: 7 Ways to Boost the Value of Your RV and Boat Storage Facility, The 7 Biggest Misconceptions about Unmanned Facilities, or How to Make Marketing Inflatables Work for Your Storage Business.
+If you liked this article, you may also like: It’s finally here: storEDGE introduces cloud access control, 7 ways to boost the value of your RV and boat storage facility, and The 7 biggest misconceptions about unmanned facilities.